What is Computer System Software? Types, Uses, Pros and Cons

 • Firmware: Embedded software that starts up your computer and manages hardware settings.

-Uses of System Software
+What are the Uses of System Software?

 • Running Programs: System software helps your computer run other software, like games or web browsers, by managing the resources they need to work properly.